 npm run lint # lint and format check

-npm run compile # type-check
+npm run build # build, lint etc

-npx vsce package # build the .vsix
+npx vsce package # build a .vsix installer

 Credits